TimeSeriesLord/rvc/README.md

 # rvc
-The RVC, REBOL and Red
+Rai, REBOL and the REBOL Clone Called Red